lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 </p>
 While the ride meter indicates that both user groups travel similar distances, the observation that casual users spend more time on their rides suggests a potential hypothesis: casual users may be engaging in more leisurely journeys, whereas members could be favoring more point-to-point trips.

 d) Now, I will analyze trip patterns based on seasonal variations.
-Understanding how ride frequency and duration change with the seasons can provide valuable insights into user behavior and preferences throughout the year.
+Knowing how ride frequency and duration change with the seasons can provide valuable insights into user behavior and preferences throughout the year.
 ```SQL
 SELECT COUNT(Ride_Id) AS Rides,
 Mmeber_casual,